 Staffordshire Bull Terrier

-The American Bully is a descendant of the American Pitbull Terrier, but overtime he has become so distinct in appearance that he is now considered to be his own breed altogether.
-He is a relatively new breed who was developed in the 1980s, and only recognized by the UKC in 2013.
-He is shorter than the American Pitbull Terrier and much wider than any of the breeds here in this article, he can be so wide that it often looks like his muscles have muscles!
+The American Bully is a descendant of the American Pitbull Terrier.
+Over time, he has become so distinct in appearance that he is now considered to be his own breed altogether.
+He is a relatively new breed that was developed in the 1980s and only recognized by the UKC in 2013.
+He is shorter than the American Pitbull Terrier and much wider than any of the breeds here in this article.
+These pups can be so wide that it often looks like their muscles have muscles!
 The American Bully is a larger pitbull-type dog and has specific nutrition requirements.

-He is recognized by the UKC, and not the AKC.
-The American Bully Kennel Club also recognizes him, and they recognize him in four distinct sizes: Pocket, Standard, Classic and XL (see sizes in the below table).
+He is recognized by the UKC and not the AKC.
+The American Bully Kennel Club also recognizes him, and they recognize him in four distinct sizes: Pocket, Standard, Classic, and XL (see sizes in the below table).
 The Classic American Bully is much narrower and less muscular than the other 3 sizes.
-Many people also believe that Micro and XXL American Bullies exist, and sell them as such, but these sizes are not officially recognized.
+Many people also believe that Micro and XXL American Bullies exist and sell them as such, but these sizes are not officially recognized.

 Breed Specific Legislation